 The school aims to promote good behaviour through a culture of mutual respect, recognition of responsibilities and associated actions.
+To exceed expectations and raise aspirations.

 Guiding Principles:

 Castle View Primary School is an inclusive community.
 We welcome pupils from all backgrounds; we treat everyone as an individual and aim to develop the whole person so that they are equipped to take their place in the modern world.
 To enable this, the school supports the guiding principles that: